dmccreary/prompt-class/docs/glossary.md

 #### One-Shot Learning

-Description: A machine learning paradigm where a model is trained to recognize patterns or make decisions based on only a single example or very few examples of each class or category.
+A machine learning paradigm where a model is trained to recognize patterns or make decisions based on only a single example or very few examples of each class or category.

 #### Reinforcement Learning (RL)